-6.6 The Plan's assets are invested exclusively in the Investment Managers pooled funds (except for LDI assets) and so the Investment Managers shall be governed by the investment management agreements to be entered into from time to time in order to determine the rules governing their discretionary investment mandate and the relevant investment benchmarks.
-The LDI assets are managed on a segregated basis.
+6.2.1 The Plan's assets are invested exclusively in the Investment Managers' pooled funds and so the Investment Managers shall be governed by the Investment Managers' own investment policy for the pooled funds.

-The Committee as delegated by the Board is engaged in an ongoing process of monitoring the funds in order to ensure funds remain consistent with the guidelines of the pooled funds which were assessed at the time of selection.
+The Committee as delegated by the Board are engaged in an ongoing process of monitoring the funds in order to ensure funds remain consistent with the guidelines of the pooled funds which were assessed at the time of selection.

-- 6.7 Any changes to the Investment Managers need to be approved by the Board. - 6.8 The FSMA should be informed of any changes to the Statement.
-A change in Underlying Fund or Benchmark (sections 6.9 and 7.3) is not considered as a change to the Statement.
+6.2.2 Any changes to the Investment Managers need to be approved by the Board.

+6.2.3 The FSMA should be informed of any changes to the Statement.
+A change in Underlying Fund or Benchmark is not considered as a change to the Statement.